mohamedlmalki/epic-strapi/blog/blog-posts/10-epic-next.md

 ## Conclusion

 It may seem like the end of the blog series, but it is just the beginning.
 We learned how to build a complete CRUD Next.js application with authentication and file upload functionality.
 We explored how to utilize Strapi CMS to manage our content and users.

 You know, have a great starting point to continue building and adding new features.
 We also deployed our project to Strapi Cloud and Vercel.
 We could have taken many other approaches.
 For instance, we could have moved all the summarization logic into Strapi as a plugin.
 We could also use a queuing system to handle long-executing tasks and return them as they are done rather than waiting for them.

 But with that being said, thank you so much for your time.
 This tutorial/video series took me a long time to make, and I hope you had fun following along.
 Also, if you spot any mistakes or have questions, please leave them in the comments, and I will update the blog post accordingly.

 Even though this is the end of this series, as I discover new cool things around Next.js and Strapi, I will create follow-up content and updates.
 Also, I will move this repo to Strapi's GitHub.
 It will be open-source, so anyone can help us improve or use it as a starting point for a new project.
 I will add the link here once I am done.

-Thank you.
-If you want to share your feedback, good or bad, you can find me hanging out in Strapi's "open office" Monday through Friday at 12:30 PM CST.
-You can also join us via [Discord](https://discord.com/invite/strapi).

 ### Note about this project